-There are standard categories of contingencies every seller should expect to see in an offer to purchase real estate: title, inspection, and - unless the offer is all cash - appraisal and loan.
+Every seller should expect to see standard contingencies in an offer to purchase real estate: title, inspection, and – unless the offer is all cash – appraisal, and loan.

 Let’s take a closer look at what all the common real estate contingencies do.

 All offers to purchase real estate will say the buyer’s offer is contingent on the buyer finding the title to be satisfactory.
 The language may read: Buyer finding the state of the Property to be satisfactory to Buyer after reviewing all required disclosures and reports, including the preliminary title report.